portfolio-performance/portfolio-help/docs/en/reference/file/import.md

 ### 1. Historical Quotes import

-To import the historical quotes of a security, only two columns in the CSV file are required: a date and the corresponding quote.
-There are no optional fields.
-The name of the security needs to be provided as a separate step.
+To import historical quotes for a security, you only need two columns in the CSV file: one for the date and another for the corresponding quote.
+These are *required* fields.
+No *optional* fields are allowed.
+The security's name must be provided in a separate step.
+You cannot proceed to the next step if any of the required fields are missing.

 *Table 1: Source data for the import of Historical Quotes.*
 ```